Vanishing of Witten zeta function at negative integers: Introduction

 \begin{lemma} Let $V \subset \mathbb{R}^n$ be an $n$-dimensional simplex, abbreviate $\boldsymbol{x} = (x_1,\cdots,x_n)$.
 Let $f_1(\boldsymbol{x}),\cdots,f_k(\boldsymbol{x})$ be linear polynomials with real coefficients that are non-zero on interior of $V$; $E_s(\boldsymbol{x})$ be an analytic function on a neighbourhood of $(s,\boldsymbol{x})\in \mathbb{C}\times V$.
 Then the integral

-admits meromorphic extension to $s\in \mathbb{C}$ and order of poles at any point is $\leq n$. \end{lemma}
+admits meromorphic extension to $s\in \mathbb{C}$ and the order of any poles is at most $n$. \end{lemma}

-The analytic continuation of such integrals has been studied in the context of algebraic $D$-module theory and Bernstein–Sato polynomials~\cite{bernshtein1968feasibility, kashiwara1976b, coutinho1995primer, kashiwara2003d}, but we provide an elementary, self-contained argument.
-This is partly because the lemma is by no means obvious even with this general theory in hand, and partly because we later require an algebraic version (Lemmas~\ref{V_lemma} and \ref{V_defined_lemma}) to establish our second main result, for which $D$-module methods no longer apply.

 The two incarnations of Witten zeta function as multiple zeta function (\ref{aux_10}) and definite integral of $\zeta(s,a)$ (\ref{aux_11}), endows it with a very rich theory that have only begun to emerge in recent works~\cite{onodera2014functional, bridges2024asymptotic, romik2017number}.
-Theorem~\ref{vanishing_theorem} may be just the beginning of a richer landscape; for instance, even in rank $2$, it already yields deep conclusions.
-For example, in \cite[Section~4]{au2024single}, it was shown that vanishing of $\zeta_{A_2}(-2n), \zeta_{B_2}(-2n)$ and $\zeta_{G_2}(-2n)$ are respectively equivalent to following three identities:
+Theorem~\ref{vanishing_theorem} may be just the beginning of a richer landscape, even in rank $2$, it already yields deep conclusions.
+For example, in \cite[Section~4]{au2024single}, it was shown that vanishing of $\zeta_{A_2}(-2n), \zeta_{B_2}(-2n)$ and $\zeta_{G_2}(-2n)$ are respectively equivalent to following three deep combinatorial identities:

 here $f_B(x) = (1+x)(1+2x), f_G(x) = (1+x)(1+2x)(1+3x)(2+3x)$ and $[f(x)][x^n]$ means the $x^n$-coefficient in the series expansion of $f(x)$ at $x=0$.
-Such identities for Bernoulli numbers\footnote{recall Riemann zeta at negative integers are equivalent to Bernoulli numbers} are rare and highly non-trivial \cite{agoh2007convolution}.
-Among the three identities above, a direct proof is known only for the first one \cite{romik2017number}.
-We remark that Theorem~\ref{vanishing_theorem} was also obtained independently by K.~Onodera using a similar approach in an unpublished work. \\[0.02in]
+Such identities (known as lacunary recurrence) for Bernoulli numbers\footnote{recall Riemann zeta at negative integers are equivalent to Bernoulli numbers} are rare and highly non-trivial \cite{agoh2007convolution}.
+Among the three identities above, a direct proof is known only for the first one \cite{romik2017number, mertens2015lacunary}.
+After the appearance of this manuscript as a preprint, K.~Onodera communicated to the author that he had independently obtained a result similar to Theorem~\ref{vanishing_theorem} in unpublished work. \\[0.02in]